ptycho/ptypy/README.rst

 |ptypy| [#pronounciation]_ is a
-framework for scientific ptychography compiled by P.Thibault and B. Enders amd licensed under the GPLv2 license.
+framework for scientific ptychography compiled by
+P. Thibault and B. Enders and licensed under the GPLv2 license.

-It it the result of 7 years of experience in the field of ptychography condensed into a versatile python package.
+It is the result of 7 years of experience in the field of ptychography condensed into a versatile python package.
 The package covers the whole path of ptychographic analysis after the actual experiment is completed
 - from data management to reconstruction to visualization.